 300 Hour Yoga Teacher Training Week 4

-This is a write up of my experience of week 4 of the 300 hour yoga teacher training with Sampoorna Yoga in Goa India.
+This is a write up of my experience of week 4 of the 300 hour yoga teacher training with Sampoorna – Yoga Teacher Training School in India.
 If you haven’t already you might want to take a look the first blogs in this series.
 This article follows on from the previous articles which wrote up my experience in weeks 1-3.
 There are also earlier articles in the series that looked at considerations and advice I would give before committing to a yoga teacher training and my preparation before the course.

 Classes in week 4:

 We have learnt so much over the last few weeks!
 There was still new content to cover in week 4 as well as making sure that we were prepared for the final exam!

 I love studying but I have always hated exams!
 We were told at the beginning of the course not to worry about the exam but my biggest fear is probably failure so I have to admit the exam was on my mind throughout the course.
 It did make me realise how much I really wanted to do well on the course though.
 Not that I didn’t on the first 200-hour teacher training course but since then yoga has become such a big part of my life and teaching is my job and something I want to continually develop so I really wanted to do well and achieve the qualification.

 Perhaps my biggest regret on the course is worrying about the exam because you really don’t need to.
 By week 4 you have learnt so much and the teachers will provide you with guidance on how to study for the exam so that you are focusing on the important areas.

 The manuals that you are provided with on the course are easy to follow and mean you can read over the subjects you want to focus on, whether want to recap your memory on information from class or want to go over certain areas that you didn’t grasp first time round